-and Covisint PQRS.
-Each provides a simple and cost-effective way for eligible physicians to collect and report quality measures data under the PQRS
+Participation in the Physician Quality Reporting System (PQRS) does not have to be complicated or require complex coding systems and expensive manual processes.
+TMA endorses two qualified registries for PQRS: PQRSwizard, and Covisint PQRS.
+Each provides a simple and cost-effective way for eligible professionals to collect and report quality measures data under the PQRS program.

 PQRSwizard and Covisint PQRS are easy to use and competitively priced with TMA’s discounted rate: $199 for PQRSwizard,

 and $195 for Covisint PQRS (use

 discount code TMAPQRS15).
 The tools enable you to participate

 in the PQRS program without modifying your billing processes.

 Find more on PQRS from the Centers for Medicare & Medicaid Services (CMS).

 TMA has developed tools to assist you.
 Please see the menu to the left for available resources on clinical effectiveness, patient experience, performance improvement programs, and related topics.

 There are three main quality programs physicians report their data to and a fourth under which Medicare uses that data to issue public "report cards" on physician quality.